Effective Date: March 24, 2006

 8.1.2 The Assistant Administrator (AA) for the Officer of Security and Program Protection (OSPP) is responsible for providing direction and oversight for an Agency-wide security classification management program.
 The Center Chief of Security (CCS) is responsible for providing guidance to individuals responsible for preparing classified information.

-8.1.3 Anyone preparing classified correspondences must consult the CCS to receive authorization for preparing classified correspondences and to find out what equipment and storage containers are approved for classified processing and storage.
+8.1.3 Anyone preparing classified correspondences should consult the CCS to receive authorization for preparing classified correspondences and to find out what equipment and storage containers are approved for classified processing and storage.
 All material and equipment used in the preparation of classified correspondences such as disk, hard drives, draft and source documents, and working papers should be marked with the appropriate classified cover page or stickers and secured in a General Services Administration (GSA)-approved security container or a designated Secure Area for the storage of classified information and material.

 a.
 Only individuals specifically authorized in writing by the OSPP may classify documents originally.